 - Enjoy my house

 - Financial recovery

 - Connect with friends & family

 And no these are not my yearly goals.
 They are themes for the longer term, for as long as I need them to be themes to work on.
 Inspired by my trusty Mastermind friends, along those themes I will review and set my goals every new quarter.

 The last few years I have experimented with setting more and less ambitious goals.
 Yearly, quarterly, monthly, weekly and daily.
 And the more I set, the more it felt like I was failing regularly.
-Even while I wasn’t failing but still improving day by almost every day.
+Even though I was not failing but still improving day by almost every day.

-This had to change and this is why I will be focussing more on themes and habits and more importantly: I will not attach deadlines to them.
+This had to change and this is why I will stop focusing on themes and habits and more importantly: I will not attach deadlines to them.
 I will get there when I get there.
 A year is long and a lot of things can change and that’s why I learned it might be smarter too keep it smaller.
-So this year I will be reviewing and setting my goals quarterly.
+So this year I will be reviewing and setting my goals / todo’s quarterly.

 Spring is coming

 So now little lambs are dancing in the meadows, cute kittens are being born and the trees make me sneeze.
-This spring will be all about:
+What will my spring be all about?

-- Finishing by bathroom and preparing the house for the arrival of the cutest kitten ever.
+- Finishing my bathroom and preparing the house for the arrival of the cutest kitten ever. 😸

 - Actively learning about investing money.